 One of the most significant benefits of fermented honey is that it is an immune-system booster.
 Fermented honey contains beneficial bacteria, which can help to support the immune system.

-These probiotics help to improve gut health and boost the body’s natural defenses against infections and diseases.
+These probiotics help to improve gut health and boost the body’s natural defences against infections and diseases.

 Digestive Health